hadashiA/VYaml/README.md

 Extra fast, GC free YAML parser for C# and Unity.

-The reason VYaml is fast is it handles utf8 byte sequences directly and uses a new API in C# (System.Buffers.* etc).
+The reason VYaml is fast is it handles utf8 byte sequences directly and uses a new API in C# ( `System.Buffers.*`, etc).
 In parsing, scalar values are pooled and no allocation occurs until `Scalar.ToString()`.
 This works with very low overhead in environments such as Unity.

-Comparison with YamlDotNet, 4x faster in .NET environment, More than 20x faster in Unity IL2CPP environment.
+Performance comparison of simple parsing with YamlDotNet, about 4x faster in .NET6〜, more than 20x faster in Unity IL2CPP environment.

-## Roadmaps
+Features:

-- [x] Unity Support
+- Unity supported
+    - Only 2022.1 and higher
-- [x] YAML 1.2 parser
+- YAML 1.2 almost fully supported parser
+- Deserialization
+    - NOTE: Currently, simple dynamic object type deserialization only.

+## Roadmap

+- [ ] Deserialization
+    - [x] Deserialize to `dynamic`
+    - [ ] Deserialize to user decralation types
-- [ ] YAML Emitter
+    - [ ] Some options
-- [ ] Handy List/Dictionary/primitive type loader
+- [ ] Serialization
-- [ ] Deserizlize
+    - [ ] YAML Emitter / Writer
-- [ ] Serialize
+    - [ ] Serialize from user decralation types
+- [ ] Provide `YAMLDocument` like model.
+It with full handling of yaml tags and other metadata.

-## Parsing Raw API
+## Parsing (Low-level API)

 wip